davidgriesel/03_streaming_service_database_queries/README.md

   </tbody>
 </table>

-Return behaviour followed a broadly uniform distribution between 1 and 9 days for each rental term, with a consistent drop in frequency at 0 and 10 days.
+Most returns were evenly spread between 1 and 9 days across all rental terms, with a limited number of same-day returns, and returns taking 10 days.

 <br>

-### 3. Revenue and Customer Distribution by Country
+### 4. Revenue and Customer Distribution by Country
 With 599 customers across 597 cities in 108 countries, activity is concentrated in a few key markets.
 India, China, and the United States account for nearly a quarter of global customers and total revenue.

 <table>